Last updated: February 2, 2026

 • Capital protection in volatile markets: The main benefit is the guarantee itself.
 This provides a safety net during severe market downturns, ensuring that even in a crash, a significant portion (75% or 100%) of the investor’s principal is protected at maturity or death.

 • Growth with peace of mind: These funds allow conservative investors to participate in market growth (from stocks and bonds) without accepting the full downside risk.
-It offers a psychological benefit, providing “peace of mind” that the initial capital, measured by its net asset value, is protected.
+It offers a psychological benefit, providing “peace of mind” that the initial capital is protected.

 • Reset option for higher guarantees: The reset option allows investors to lock in market gains.
-If the fund’s net asset value increases, the investor can reset the guarantee to the new, higher value, effectively protecting their profits as well as their principal (though this often resets the contract maturity date).
+If the fund’s net asset value increases, the investor can reset the guarantee to the new, higher value, effectively protecting their profits as well as their principal (keeping in mind this usually resets the contract maturity date).

 7. Risks and Limitations